Keynote Speakers

 Brief Bio:

-Professor Liew is a Fellow of the Singapore Academy of Engineering and holds professional and chartered engineer registrations in Singapore, the UK, and ASEAN.
+Professor Liew is a Fellow of the Singapore Academy of Engineering and holds professional and chartered engineer registrations in Singapore, the UK, and the Association of Southeast Asian Nations.
 He is a past President of the Singapore Structural Steel Society and an elected member of the Singapore Professional Engineers Board (2021–2026).
-He has authored over 400 publications, including books and book chapters, delivered more than 100 keynote and invited lectures, and serves on the editorial boards of seven international journals.
-His work has received over 14,500 citations (h-index 70), along with numerous research and teaching awards.

 Brief Bio: